ShaggyDog18/SignalGeneratorSD/README.md

 - Slightly changed navigation (see below)
 - use EEPROM to store and recover settings

+## Hardware

+- Any ATMega328P or 168P chip based board (UNO, Nano, Pro Mini)
+- AD9833 Module

 ## Libraries:

+Download and install all below libraries as regular libraries in your Arduino IDE:

 - RotaryEncoder, modified: https://github.com/ShaggyDog18/RotaryEncoder
 - MD_A9833, modified:  https://github.com/ShaggyDog18/MD_AD9833